Anting (behavior)

 Anting is a maintenance behavior during which birds rub insects, usually ants, on their feathers and skin.
-The bird may pick up the insects in its bill and rub them on the body (active anting), or the bird may lie in an area of high density of the insects and perform dust bathing-like movements (passive anting).
-The insects secrete liquids containing chemicals such as formic acid, which can act as an insecticide, miticide, fungicide, or bactericide.
-Alternatively, anting could make the insects edible by removing the distasteful acid, or, possibly supplement the bird's own preen oil.
-Instead of ants, birds can also use millipedes.
-More than 200 species of bird are known to ant.
-A possibly related behaviour, self-anointing, is seen in many mammals.
+A bird may hold a single ant in its beak to rub over the body, or lie in an area of high insect density and wallow as when dust bathing.
+Ants secrete chemicals like formic acid to aid in their defense against bacteria and parasites.
+It has been hypothesized that formic acid may help birds avoid similar ailments by acting as a deterrent.
+Alternatively, anting could make the insects edible by removing the distasteful acid, or possibly supplement the bird's own preen oil.
+More than 200 species of bird are known to participate in this behaviour.
+Anting may have a similar function to the mammallian behaviour of self-anointing.